 Certain exempt supplies such as provision of any loans, advance or credit between connected persons, deposit of money, issuance of debt security, etc, are treated as taxable supplies if the person makes no other exempt supplies.
-(For further details, see incidental supplies).
+(For further details, please refer to Guide on Supply).

-In the case of the de minimis limit rule, if the total value of all exempt supplies made by a mixed supplier does not exceed on the average of RM5,000.00 per month and an amount equal to 6% of the total value of all taxable supplies and exempt supplies in that particular month, such exempt supplies would be deemed as taxable supplies.
-Thus, if the exempt supplies made by a mixed supplier fall within the de minimis limit, the mixed supplier will be regarded as making wholly taxable supplies and may be granted the ATS status.
-A mixed supplier who falls out of the de minimis limit does not qualify for the ATS.
+In the case of the de minimis limit rule, if the total value of all exempt supplies made by a mix supplier do not exceed on the average of RM5,000.00 per month and an amount equal to 5% of the total value of all taxable supplies and exempt supplies in that particular month, such exempt supplies would be deemed as taxable supplies.
+Thus, if the exempt supplies made by a mix supplier fall within the de minimis limit, the mix supplier will be regarded as making wholly taxable supplies and may be granted the ATS status.
+A mix supplier who falls out of the de minimis limit does not qualify for the ATS.

-(f) Zero-rated supplies must account for 80% or more of the total supplies;

-An ATS participant must make at least 80% of zero-rated supplies, whether exported or supplies make to the local market, calculated on a yearly basis.
-International services which are prescribed as zero-rated supplies can be taken into account when computing the 80% zero-rated supplies rule (See Example 2 below).
+(f) Zero-rated supplies must account for at least80% or more of the total supplies; An ATS participant must make at least 80% zero-rated supplies, whether supplies for export or supplies made to the local market, calculated on a yearly basis.
+International services which are prescribed as zero-rated supplies can be taken into account when computing the 80% zero-rated supplies rule.
+(See Example 2 below.)